 Target achievement ranges from 0 percent to 150 percent.
-Target achievement, which is used to determine the level of variable remuneration, is broken down as follows: 65 percent entity targets, 15 percent sustainability targets (including HR targets), and 20 percent individual targets, factoring in the contribution to profits of the managing director's area of responsibility and group targets.
+Target achievement, which is used to determine the level of variable remuneration, is broken down as follows: 55 percent entity targets, 15 percent sustainability targets, and 30 percent individual targets, factoring in the contribution to profits of the managing director's area of responsibility and group targets.
 All of the targets are measured over a period of several years and include the main targets in the corporate strategy.
 The parameters factored into the remuneration are management-related KPIs that are important to a building society.